rohanpaldesign/rohanpaldesign/README.md

 -->

-I'm a first-year Master's student at the University of Washington studying Human Centered Design and Engineering!
+I'm a second-year Master's student at the University of Washington studying Human Centered Design and Engineering!
 I'm passionate about social computing, internet security, and immersive experiences.

+Presently, I am actively looking for early-career roles in product management and technical program management to start in June 2024 and later.

 ### 🌱 I’m currently...
-- Interning as a Technical Program Manager Intern at Microsoft as part of the Azure Core, Mission Critical Platforms team.
 - Leading a few education-focused projects as the Product Lead for Develop for Good.
 - Serving as President of the Graduate Student Association (GSA) of UW HCDE.